 From Bad to Worse

 There’s another level of leader that goes even beyond the above red flags.
 That is someone who is manipulative, who lies, throws you under the bus, is inconsistent and actually enjoys your discomfort.
-They simply want you to get the work done and make themselves look good.
+They are transactional leaders – they simply want you to get the work done and make themselves look good.

 What You Can Do As An Employee

 If you are working under an ineffective leader, your best bet is to communicate as best as you can and make effective requests for what you need or want.
-But if you never get what you need, it may be in your best interest to leave your position.
+But if it becomes evident to you that you are not going to get what you need, it may be in your best interest to leave your position.
 If you really love the organization and feel it’s a good fit for you, investigate whether there is another position under different leadership.
 If that’s not an option, you may be better off finding a new job outside the organization.
 Realize you aren’t alone.
 According to Gallup, 75 percent of the reasons people quit come down to their managers.